It'll End in Tears: Conception

-This Mortal Coil's origins began with a one-off single in 1983 when the 4AD record label founder Ivo Watts-Russell asked the band Modern English to re-record their earlier songs "Sixteen Days" and "Gathering Dust" for re-release.
-He enlisted the long-term 4AD collaborator John Fryer to help with the engineering and production.
+This Mortal Coil originates from a 1983 one-off single when the 4AD record label founder, Ivo Watts-Russell, asked the band Modern English to re-record their earlier songs "Sixteen Days" and "Gathering Dust" for re-release.
+He hired the long-term 4AD collaborator John Fryer to help with the engineering and production.
 The resulting melody "Sixteen Days / Gathering Dust" was sung by Elizabeth Fraser of the Cocteau Twins.
 Watts-Russell asked Fraser to record a version of Tim Buckley's "Song to the Siren" as the B-side.
-Fraser was unaware of the track until Watts-Russel sent her a cassette copy days before the recording.
+She was unaware of the track until Watts-Russell sent her a cassette copy days before the recording.
 She intended to sing the version a cappella but Watts-Russel was unhappy with the first cut and unsure how to handle the gaps between the verses and choruses.
-The Cocteau Twins guitarist Robin Guthrie happened to be in the studio at the time and was asked to provide guitar, which he somewhat reluctantly completed in one take.
-The whole recording was completed in around three hours.
+The Cocteau Twins guitarist Robin Guthrie happened to be in the studio at the time and was asked to provide guitar, which he did, somewhat reluctantly, in one take.
+The recording was completed in around three hours.

 The cover was a critical success on the single's release to the extent that it was shortly reissued with "Song to the Siren" as the A-side.
 The reissue spent two years on the UK independent chart and by 2011 had sold over half a million copies.
 (Note: Fraser said in 2011 that "apart from the Tim Buckley song, the whole idea doesn't really work.
 We were asked to contribute to it but we never thought about it seriously.
 We were never in the studio together or anything.
 Even the Buckley song, I'm not really pleased with my vocals.
-I really like the song itself...I thought the words were beautiful.")
+I really like the song itself [...]
+I thought the words were beautiful.")

 Watts-Russell conceived a follow-up album as a collection of cover versions of his favourite songs performed by artists on his label.
-He recognised that he wasn't musical and lacked technical ability and experience, and decided early that he would give the musicians flexibility in their interpretations.
-He viewed the Sixteen Days / Gathering Dust track as "stiff and overlong" and decided to give full control of the production to Fraser.
+He recognised that he was not musical and lacked technical ability and experience and decided early on to give the musicians flexibility in their interpretations.
+He viewed the "Sixteen Days / Gathering Dust" track as "stiff and overlong" and gave Fraser full control of the production.
 He later said that he "loved the experience of affecting the sound of a record, but it wasn't my place to impose anything.
 So I needed to create a situation where people gave me sounds that I could have ideas about."

-This Mortal Coil never performed live, although the Cocteau Twins played "Song to the Siren" several times in the mid-1980s and Brendan Perry of Dead Can Dance frequently plays the song during solo performances.
+This Mortal Coil never performed live, although the Cocteau Twins played "Song to the Siren" several times in the mid-1980s, and Brendan Perry of Dead Can Dance frequently performs the song during solo performances.